librity/ft_born2beroot/README.md

 ## 🧐 About <a name = "about"></a>

-In this project we learn the fundamentals of UNIX, virtualization, systems administration and shell scripting.
+In this project we learn the fundamentals of UNIX, virtualization, system administration and shell scripting.
-We configure a debian server server with LVM partitions, write a sysinfo script and setup a wordpress website among other things.
+Among other things, we create a debian virtual machine with LVM partitions, write a sysinfo script and setup a wordpress website.

 ## ✅ Checklist <a name = "checklist"></a>